-A susceptible calf (S) could be infected by ingestion of contaminated colostrum (of the dam) or milk (from the tank) with a direct transmission parameter β_D of $510^{-4}7$ per week (extrapolated), or by contact with a contaminated environment.
-Contamination of colostrum and milk either occurred directly (direct shedding of an infected cow) or indirectly (presence of faeces in the liquid).
-Indirect horizontal transmission via a contaminated environment either occurred locally (calf-to-calf transmission) with a group specific indirect transmission parameter β{Ei} of $510^{-5}7$ per week for ingestion of contaminated faeces, or globally (adult-to-calf transmission) with a 'global' indirect transmission parameter β{Eg} of $9.510^{-7}7$ per week for ingestion of faeces (Van Roermund, et al., 2007).
-Mixing of animals within sub-groups was considered to be homogeneous.
-A transiently infected calf (T) shed Map consistently for $\gamma_T = 25$ weeks before becoming latently infected (Van Roermund, et al., 2007).
+A susceptible calf could be infected by ingesting contaminated colostrum (of the dam) or milk (from the tank) or through contact with a contaminated environment.
+The probability of being infected depended on the quantity of faeces or liquid ingested and the number of Map infectious doses present in that quantity.
+Contamination of colostrum and milk occurred either directly (direct shedding of an infected cow) or indirectly (presence of faeces in the liquid).
+Indirect horizontal transmission via a contaminated environment either occurred locally (calf-to-calf transmission) by ingestion of contaminated calf faeces, or globally by ingestion of fomites contaminated by the faeces of adults present on the farm (adult-to-calf transmission) (Van Roermund et al., 2007).
+The mixing of animals within sub-groups was considered to be homogeneous.